NullFragment/RandomTools/README.md

 ## Requirements
 [gmusicapi](https://github.com/simon-weber/Unofficial-Google-Music-API "gmusicapi")

+## Acknowledgements
-## This entire repository was started thanks to the prior work of:
+This entire repository was started thanks to the prior work of:
 * shuichinet
 * fcrimins
 * Morgan Gothard